NaifAlsultan/microfrontends-example/README.md

 </script>
 ```

-Implementing an Angular guest is very similar to this.
+Implementing an Angular guest is similar to this, but it is a bit more complicated due to the asynchronous nature of creating an Angular application.
 Feel free to look at `angular-guest/` for an example.

 You can build both guests with `npm run build` and serve them through NGINX so that the host can reference them later.